tackyattack/smart-dashcam/OS_Setup.md

     echo "net.ipv6.conf.wlan0.disable_ipv6 = 1" >> /etc/sysctl.conf
     sysctl -p
     ```
-    You may need to run the setup-interfaces script and reboot.
     Warning, you must run the script in its entirety.
     Need to test to see if disabling ipv6 is necessary anymore.
 If so, should disable it on all interfaces.
-1. Need to install glib, git, cmake, and gcc for compiling code
+2. Install packages: glib, git, cmake, and gcc for compiling code and others that haven't been added.